 Late in the eighties, Bernd Ogrodnik received his first large assignment for the screen, when he was asked to design, build and control the in Iceland legendary Paper Peter.

 Focusing on Theater in the following years he returned to the movies in 2003, as the Puppet Master for the epic Marionette-movie Strings.
-The techniques developed for, and the experience gained from these and other TV related projects have led Worlds of Puppets and his trusted associates to engage in yet another ground braking adventure.
+The techniques developed for and the experience gained from these and other TV-related projects have led Worlds of Puppets and his trusted associates to engage in yet another groundbreaking adventure.

 In 2003 Bernd was asked to become the Chief Puppeter for the movie epic “Strings”, by Danish director Anders Klarund.
 Produced in Denmark with an international team of specialists, “Strings” became a landmark in the world of Puppet movies, using marionettes in a scope never before attempted.

 Ogrodnik managed to design a kind of Puppet with a body and control technique that enabled the puppets to do all the unusual actions asked for in the script.
 The elaborate marionettes were diving into water, climbing mountains, and waging fierce battles.